 These are my tips for getting started with writing an automation script.
+While I’m, writing this with our Windows Automation tool, Macro Scheduler, in mind, these tips will be appropriate whichever automation tool you are using.

 The most important thing before attempting to write a routine to automate a software process is to be familiar with the process itself.
 Run through the full process several times and find the simplest path.
 If you’re using the mouse excessively try to find keyboard alternatives.